noahehall/theBookOfNoah/databases/mongodb.md

     - difficult to guarantee atomocity
   - mongodb lacks
     - joins
+      - share the document.id to support references
     - multidocument transactions
+      - issue two non-atomic updates
+        - this can potentially leave dangling items if one of the modifications fail
+        - its important to consider the order of the updates
+          - i.e. its better to delete the references before the referenced entity
   - mongodb db can be schemaless
   - relational DBS generally define column names and types at the table level,
     - this information isnt duplicated in each row